Metallism: Monometallism versus bimetallism

 A smaller disagreement which takes place relating to metallism is whether one metal should be used as currency (as in monometallism), or should there be two or more metals for that purpose (as in bimetallism).

 History of metallic monetary systems

 Historically, silver has been the main kind of money around the world, circulating bimetallically with gold.
 In many languages, the words for "money" and "silver" are identical.
 In the final era of global metal-based money, i.e. the first quarter of the 20th century, monometallic gold use has been the standard.

+Zimbabwe had a multi-currency system that recognizes the gold Mosi-oa-Tunya (coin) and the ZiG, a digital token backed by gold, as legal tender in parallel with the then valid Zimbabwean dollar (2019–2024) and the US dollar.